A Field Guide to Silicon Valley's Most Invasive Memes

 Jagged Frontier

 AI models can be shockingly capable on some tasks and shockingly bad on others that look adjacent, with no smooth capability curve.
-Coined by Dell'Acqua, McAfee, Mollick and co-authors at Harvard and Wharton in 2023, based on GPT-4 knowledge-work studies.
+Coined by Dell'Acqua, McAfee, Mollick and co-authors at Harvard and Wharton in 2023 based on GPT-4 knowledge-work studies, and reframed by Andrej Karpathy in 2024 as "jagged intelligence": AI is not on the same axis as human intelligence at all, since in people most skills are correlated and rise together while in AI they are uncorrelated across tasks.
 Shows up when a model autonomously finds a zero-day vulnerability but fumbles a simple spatial reasoning task, or when an agent handles an entire coding flow end-to-end but hallucinates on product SKUs.

 Jevons Paradox